 Defining Flags

-Flags are described using a concise textual shorthand, and are illustrated in the screen-grab.
-(A visual flag editor is planned for the future.).
+Any individual flag is define as a text string, using a concise textual shorthand, and are illustrated in the screen-grab.
+The base definition is a colour.
 Whilst it is generally easier to use named Tinderbox colours, hexadecimal values can be used to define flag colours as in the first example below.
-Possible design variations .
-Note the possibility of combining styles:
+At minimum, a flag must a define a colour.
+This forms the fill colour or the backgrounds colour if a pattern is overlaid.
+If a colour is missing or misspelt, a red-orange colour will be seen which is Tinderbox's signal of an undefined colour.

 - Single solid colour.
 A red flag: